PROFILE

 I in 1945 and 1954.

-good natural harbor and ready access to the
+natural harbor and ready access to the Ethiopian

-crossing East Africa as well as Somali settlers
+East Africa as well as Somali settlers from the

-linking Djibouti to the heart of Ethiopia, was
+Djibouti to the heart of Ethiopia, was begun in

 During the Italian invasion and occupation of